About Us

 MA, RDT, LCAT, LP | She, Her, Hers

-Shira Hon-Lahav holds a Bachelor’s degree in Psychology and Sociology from Hunter College, a Master of Arts degree in Drama Therapy from New York University, and a Psychoanalytic degree from the Institute of Expressive Analysis (IEA).
-She is a Licensed Psychoanalyst, Licensed Creative Arts Therapist, and a Registered Drama Therapist.
+Shira Hon-Lahav is a Licensed Psychoanalyst, Licensed Creative Arts Therapist, and a Public Speaking Coach, with over fifteen years of clinical experience.
+She holds a Bachelor’s degree in Psychology and Sociology from Hunter College, a Master of Arts degree in Drama Therapy from New York University, and a Psychoanalytic degree from the Institute of Expressive Analysis (IEA).

 Hamutal Posklinsky-Shehory

-Hamutal earned her psychotherapy education, specializing in Drama Therapy from New York University.
-Her therapeutic approach guides clients in the exploration of their past experiences and beliefs while working towards their goals and aspirations.
-Hamutal tailors the therapeutic process uniquely to each client, using traditional talk therapy as well as creative art therapy methods, according to each client’s needs.
+Hamutal received her psychotherapy education, specializing in Drama Therapy, from New York University.
+Her therapeutic approach encourages clients to explore their past experiences and beliefs while working toward their personal goals and aspirations.
+Tailoring the therapeutic process to meet each client’s unique needs, Hamutal combines traditional talk therapy with creative art therapy techniques to support individual growth.

-Hamutal is experienced in working with all age groups, including children, adolescents, adults, and seniors.
-In addition, she conducts therapy with individuals, couples, and families.
-Hamutal has experience working at therapeutic boarding homes for children, social rehabilitating organizations, senior citizens programs, PHP, inpatient, and adolescent psychiatric hospitals at leading institutions such as King’s County Hospital and Interfaith Medical Center.
+With experience working with all age groups—children, adolescents, adults, and seniors—Hamutal conducts therapy for individuals, couples, and families.
+She has worked in various settings, including therapeutic boarding schools for children, social rehabilitation organizations, senior citizen programs, PHP, inpatient care, and adolescent psychiatric hospitals, at renowned institutions such as King’s County Hospital and Interfaith Medical Center.

-Using a combination of her creative skills, education, and eclectic methods—such as psychodynamic therapies and attachment-based approaches, Hamutal provides a deep and spontaneous therapeutic process within a warm, understanding, and safe environment.
+By blending her creative skills, education, and an eclectic approach that includes psychodynamic therapies and attachment-based techniques, Hamutal facilitates a deep, spontaneous therapeutic process within a warm, understanding, and safe environment.

 Nick Lear

-Nick is a drama therapist who is earning his Master of Arts at New York University.
-Additionally, Nick holds two bachelor’s degrees, a Bachelor of Science in Psychology, and a Bachelor of Arts in Theatre from Virginia Commonwealth University.
-From studying all over Europe to grass root organizations in South America, Nick is equipped to work in a multitude of environments.
-Nick has an extensive history of working with adolescents in schools, residential treatment facilities, and creative art organizations.
-Specializing in work with the LGBTQ+ and couples.
-He has worked with clients from all socio-economic and cultural backgrounds providing innovative long-term therapy.
+Nick is a drama therapist currently pursuing a Master of Arts degree at New York University.
+He also holds two bachelor’s degrees: a Bachelor of Science in Psychology and a Bachelor of Arts in Theatre from Virginia Commonwealth University.
+With diverse international experiences—from studying across Europe to working with grassroots organizations in South America—Nick is well-equipped to work in a variety of settings.

 Lili Chasen